Can’t Start a Fire Without a Spark

 Much like the cryptic films by the legendary director Stanley Kubrick, a person could spend alot of time trying to decipher a Coen brothers’ movie too.
 Whether that time would be wasted or not, well… who’s to say?
 As the Coen brothers have basically said in interviews: “Maybe don’t overthink it.” [citation needed from Barton Fink dvd bonus features]

-In reality, it was actually one of the more recent Coen brothers’ films which helped to cause the first spark in my brain, so to speak.
-When I purchased the BLU-RAY disc for Inside Llewyn Davis (2013) and arrived at the menu screen, I was treated to a large still image of the film’s star (played by actor Oscar Isaak) with his acoustic guitar and poised in front of a classic silver microphone and a lit cigarette in his mouth & smoke billowing up nicely over a dark background.
-Yet it was this single solitary image (combined with my years of admiration and study of the Coen brothers’ films) that suddenly and unexpectedly helped to cause the massive explosion of thought and speculation in my brain.
-You know, that crazy Big Tobacco theory that I was talking about.
+In reality, it was actually one of the more recent Coen brothers’ films which helped to cause the first spark of the tobacco agenda in my brain, so to speak.
+When I purchased the blu-ray disc for Inside Llewyn Davis (2013) and arrived at the menu screen, I was treated to a large still image of the film’s star (played by actor Oscar Isaak) with his acoustic guitar and poised in front of a classic silver microphone and one more unforgettable item… A lit cigarette in his mouth & smoke billowing up nicely over a dark background.
+Ultimately it was this single solitary image (combined with my years of admiration and study of the Coen brothers’ films) that suddenly and unexpectedly helped to cause the massive explosion of thought and speculation of the tobacco agenda in my brain.
+You know, that crazy Big Tobacco theory that I was talking about earlier.

-In a strange and unexpected way, I saw very clearly how Joel or Ethan had maybe once worked as a lobbyist or as an executive for Big Tobacco when they were suddenly given an offer they couldn’t refuse.
-In a tobacco industry boardroom somewhere, the topic of making movies (in order to control the massive amounts of smoking being depicted) probably came up in a serious discussion one day, to which one of the Coen brothers probably responded: “My brother and I are really into film.
-We used to make little movies.”
-And the rest was history.
+In a strange and unexpected way, I saw very clearly how Joel or Ethan were suddenly given an offer they couldn’t refuse.
+In a tobacco industry boardroom somewhere, the topic of making movies (in order to control the massive amounts of smoking being depicted) probably came up in a serious discussion one day, to which one of the executives thought about hiring a film director that was totally down with the agenda.
+Next day, the word was out to find a talented yet sympathetic filmmaker who would carry out the long term plan to glamorize cigarettes like never before.
 At least, that’s how it all went down in my head.

 Joel Coen & filmmaker pal Sam Raimi had a brief cameo playing armed guards in the film Spies Like Us (1985).
 I’m sure their early movie connections made through Raimi’s cult film The Evil Dead (1981) landed them the role, but it is extremely interesting to me that Coen & Raimi chose to appear in a movie about two goofballs pretending to be high level secret agents.

-But then, it probably wasn’t a tobacco company boardroom at all, maybe it was a Hollywood movie studio office instead.
-Maybe the Coen brothers were actually recruited as humble filmmakers from the start.
+But then, it probably wasn’t a tobacco company boardroom at all, maybe it was a Hollywood movie studio office instead… Something similar to the one decpicted in Barton Fink (1991).
+Maybe the Coen brothers were simply recruited as talented filmmakers right from the start.
 Perhaps Big Tobacco was simply searching for eager young filmmakers to work on a secret long-term project.
 One way or another, I’m guessing Big Tobacco & Hollywood are always on the hunt for talented yet sympathetic filmmakers who can assist with their ongoing advertising dilemmas.
 If Joel & Ethan volunteered or were in fact recruited by Big Tobacco, some rich tobacco fat cats probably saw their way to speeding them right to the front of the line as being notable directors in Hollywood with complete creative control over their own motion pictures.
 After all, them Coen boys probably possessed that certain spark which would appeal to a mass audience.
-It’s obvious they were talented from the start.
+It’s obvious after watching their first film Blood Simple (1984) that they were extremely talented from the start.

 Heck I still don’t know for sure, maybe there is another even stranger explanation altogether for the Coens’ fascination with tobacco… Maybe the Coen brothers’ family was from old east coast tobacco money and Joel & Ethan just wanted to help keep the family business alive.
 Perhaps they found new identities in snowy Minnesota to start their film careers.